 You can also change whether the scooter has a zero or kick-start.

-The bell, on the left side of the handlebars, is a simple addition that fulfills its duty by giving pedestrians a heads up as you glide by.
+The bell, on the left side of the handlebars, is a simple addition that fulfils its duty by giving pedestrians a heads up as you glide by.

 Thanks to the IP54 water-resistance rating, it is protected from both dust and water splashes from any angle.

 I don’t advise riding in the rain, though.
-The solid rubber tires have almost no traction when used in wet conditions.
+The solid rubber tyres have almost no traction when used in wet conditions.